-The National Healthcare Group (NHG) Research Committee is appointed to formulate research strategies and implementation of programmes to achieve NHG research goals, in line with NHG’s vision of ‘Adding Years of Healthy Life’ and national research agenda.
+The National Healthcare Group (NHG) Research Committee (RC) was appointed in 2011 to formulate research strategies and implementation of programmes to achieve NHG research goals, in line with NHG’s vision of ‘Adding Years of Healthy Life’ and national research agenda.

-The Committee comprises of the Chairman, Institution Directors of Research, key research leads from NHG, the NHG Lead/Chairman of Research Ethics Committee, Chairman of the Research Data Oversight Committee, Chairman of the Tissue Compliance Committee and members from NTU/LKCMedicine.
-Other members who have demonstrated leadership and experience in research may be appointed.
+The RC comprises of the Chairman, Institution Directors of Research (DoRs), key research leads from NHG, Chairman of NHG Research Ethics Committee, Chairman of NHG Research Data Oversight Committee, Chairman of NHG Tissue Compliance Committee as well as representatives from NTU/LKCMedicine.
+Other NHG representatives who have demonstrated leadership and experience in research may also be appointed..

-The Committee will meet bimonthly or six times annually with the NHG Research and Development Office (RDO) providing secretariat support.
+The Committee will meet regularly (eg, bimonthly) and the NHG Research and Development Office (RDO) provides secretariat support.

 - To formulate NHG research strategies, with advice from the NHG Board, Senior Management and Joint Implementation & Strategic Committee (JSIC), where applicable, in order to achieve NHG’s vision of ‘Adding Years of Healthy Life’.